-In present-day global economics, logistics plays a key role in facilitating trade.
-Also, by extension, ensuring the success of business operations.
+In present-day global economics, logistics management plays a key role in facilitating trade and ensuring the success of your business operations.
 Logistics managers have seen increasing challenges to create and keep efficient and effective logistics and supply chain methods.

-Here we discuss five of the biggest logistics challenges faced on a daily basis.
+Here we discuss five of the biggest logistics management challenges that managers face head- on a daily basis.

 Logistics management is all about providing the right product in the right quantity to the right place at the right time.
-Customers want full transparency into where their delivery is at all times.
+One of the major challenges in the logistics industry is that customers want full transparency into where their delivery is at all times.
 In this day and age, the location of a customer’s shipment is as interconnected as your social network.
 In fact, as customer expectations have increased, their willingness to pay for fast shipping has decreased, with just about 64 percent of consumers unwilling to pay anything extra for less than two-day shipping.

 In order to stay as efficient and effective as possible, periodic assessments and redesigns of each business sector are necessary.
 These adjustments are put in place in response to changes in the market, such as new product launches, global sourcing, credit availability and the protection of intellectual property.
 Managers must identify and quantify these risks in order to control and moderate them.

 It is important to create, understand and follow mutually agreed upon standards to better understand not only current performance but also opportunities for improvement.
 Thus, having two different methods for measuring and communicating performance and results in time and effort wasted.